SamueleD98/final_assignment/README.md

   <b>case</b> '0'
    <b>break</b>
   <b>default</b>
-   print "Wrong character, please type again."
+   print "Not a command, please type again."
 </pre>

 The *wait()* function contains the code that allows the user to cancel a goal while receiving feedbacks from the Move_Base server.
 Its algorithm is the following: